dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ## CHANGELOG

+2020.10.05
+  - Specify that a null-aware static member access (e.g., `C?.staticMethod()`) is a warning.

 2020.09.21
   - Specify that when a variable inferred from an initializer with intersection type is immediately promoted, the intersection type is a type of interest.